edgio-docs/edgio-docs/guides/core_web_vitals.md

 ## What are Core Web Vitals?

-As of [May 2021](https://developers.google.com/search/blog/2020/11/timing-for-page-experience), Google will begin ranking websites based on a set of performance metrics called [Core Web Vitals](https://web.dev/vitals/).
-This change effectively makes site performance an SEO ranking factor.
+In [May of 2021](https://developers.google.com/search/blog/2020/11/timing-for-page-experience), Google began ranking websites based on a set of performance metrics called [Core Web Vitals](https://web.dev/vitals/).
+This change effectively made site performance an SEO ranking factor.
 Websites with good Core Web Vitals may be placed higher in search results, while those with poor Core Web Vitals may be placed lower.

 Unlike Lighthouse performance scores which are based on synthetic tests, Core Web Vitals scores are based on measurements from real users of Chrome as reported in the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report).
 Core Web Vitals can